stefgina/svm-from-scratch/README.md

 As in all classification tasks, here we need to classify our data into some predifined classes (Negative and Positive).
 For simplicity shake this repository implements a simple
 2D classification scenario (where the data features are x, y).
 In order to achieve that we build a Linear SVM (a single line classifier), trying to classify as good as possible two linearly seperable distributions.
-I think it's always good to implement classifiers in these kind of datasets, in order to understand the behaviour of your classifier easier.
+I think it's always beneficial to implement classifiers in these kind of datasets, in order to conceptualize their behaviour easier.
 The distributions I made are normal distributions arround (10,10) for Negatives and (30,30) for Positives.

  ```julia
 using Distributions: MvNormal